Aggressively defending your rights at some of the most reasonable rates around.

 Appealing Your Suspension

 In some cases, once you receive a DMV notification that your license has been suspended or revoked, you can request an administrative hearing for reinstatement.
 If you request a hearing, you will generally be able to retain your license and your driving privileges until the hearing date.
-You may also be able to appeal any administrative decision to the Superior Court within thirty days.
+You may also be able to appeal any administrative decision to the Superior Court within 30 days.

 There are several steps you need to take to reinstate your license once your suspension period is over.